pi-kappa-devel/diseq/README.md

 ?? diseq
 ```

-## Example
+## A practical example

-This is a basic example which shows you how to estimate a model.
+This is a basic example that illustrates how a model of the package can be estimated.
 The package is loaded in the standard way.

 ```r